 • The appearance of red streaks that leads from the fingers or toe

-• An increase in swelling, warmth, pain with visible redness
+• An increase in swelling, warmth, and pain with visible redness

 • Lymph nodes in the groin, armpits, or neck are swollen